 Workers’ compensation covers you when you suffer an injury doing your job.
 In Georgia and most other states, workers’ compensation pays you wage loss benefits when your injury causes you to miss work.

 Sometimes, other forms of insurance may provide you benefits when you suffer an injury at work.
 If you have short or long term disability insurance, that insurance company may pay you wage loss benefits as well.

 Can you get benefits from workers’ compensation and from long term disability?
-In almost all cases, the answer is yes.
+In many cases, the answer is yes.
 But, that is just the first question you should ask.

 Long term disability may affect your workers’ compensation benefits.
 Workers’ Compensation may affect your long term disability benefits.
 Let me talk some about how these two benefits interact starting with your disability insurance policy.